 Indie Foundry is nothing if not a community.
 We are influenced and inspired every day by the artists and makers we work with at the Cleveland Flea, and the clients we work for as branding specialists.
 On Thursdays, join our resident storyteller, Sarah Wilt, and our partners at Suzuran Photography as we profile some of our favorite Cleveland makers and small, creative business owners.
 This special series is meant to celebrate them.
 (Sometimes, we even have cake in their honor.)

-What are your goals and dreams for One Sydney Road in 2014?
+What are your goals for Wright and Rede in 2014?